helixbass/animejs-hooks/README.md

 });
 ```

-Elasticity of Elastic easings can be configured with the `elasticity` parameters :
+Elasticity of Elastic easings can be configured with the `elasticity` parameters:

 ```javascript
 anime({